Courses

 Nature of Principles of Management

 • Human Behaviour: Management has to deal with human behaviour, therefore the principles aim at influencing human behaviour.
-They are general guidelines to action and can be applied according to the situation as they are based on complex human behaviour which cannot be controlled.
+They are general guidelines for action and can be applied according to the situation as they are based on complex human behaviour which cannot be controlled.

-• Created by Practice and Experimentation: Scientists through research, experiments, knowledge and expertise have developed the principles.
-The principles are used to solve different managerial problems with the help of observation, analysis and experience.
+• Created by Practice and Experimentation: Scientists through research, experiments, knowledge, and expertise have developed the principles.
+The principles are used to solve different managerial problems with the help of observation, analysis, and experience.

 • Cause and Effect Relationship: They establish a relationship between cause and effect so that they can be used in different situations.